Saar51/SoccerBall-By-Saar.M/README.md

 # SoccerBall-By-Saar.M
-NICE GAME FOR 2 PEOPLE
+NICE GAME FOR 2 PLAYERS

 Rules:
 The main goal of this game is to get your player into the opponent goalpost.